-Based on projected landings for 2017 (470 \pm 33 fish; Appendix L) the recreational ACL for hogfish in Georgia and the Carolinas under Preferred Sub-alternative 2b (988 fish) is not expected to be met.
+Based on projected landings for 2017 (470 ± 33 fish; Appendix L) the recreational ACL for the GA-NC hogfish stock under Preferred Sub-alternative 2b (988 fish) is not expected to be met.
 For the commercial sector, the preferred commercial ACL of 23,456 lbs ww would be greater than projected landings for 2017 (20,534 lbs ww) and, therefore, no reduction in landings would be expected in the short term (Appendix M).